yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 {% column %}

 The GigaSpaces document API exposes the space as [Document Store|http://en.wikipedia.org/wiki/Document-oriented_database].
-A document, which is represented by the class {{SpaceDocument}}, is essentially collection of key-value pairs, where the keys are strings and the values are primitives, {{String}}, {{Date}}, other documents, or collections thereof.
+A document, which is represented by the class `SpaceDocument`, is essentially collection of key-value pairs, where the keys are strings and the values are primitives, `String`, `Date`, other documents, or collections thereof.
 Most importantly, the Space is aware of the internal structure of a document, and thus can index document properties at any nesting level and expose rich query semantics for retrieving documents.

 {% endcolumn %}